 The keto diet has been researched to potentially starve the “broken” cancer cells and ultimately may cause cellular shrinking and death.
 Although the mechanism of ketogenic therapies as a treatment for cancer is not completely understood, studies using animal models strongly suggest that changing how our cells use energy (glucose to ketones) may be a highly effective supportive therapy option to current standards of care for treatment of brain tumors.

 Autism Spectrum Disorder (ASD) is a neurodevelopment disorder associated with problems related to communication, social interaction, and often repetitive behaviors.
 Of the commonly tried diets for ASD, none have shown a benefit in clinical trials except for the ketogenic diet, which has been studied to be a promising option in improving behaviors, speech, and development.

-Other Neurological Diseases
+Other Neurological Health Problems

 Emerging evidence suggests the ketogenic diet may be of benefit in multiple neurological conditions including Alzheimer’s, Parkinson’s, brain trauma, migraines/headaches, sleep disorders, autism, and multiple sclerosis.
 The keto diet is shown to provide neuroprotective benefits and studies indicate promising results for many of these neurological disorders.

 The healing power of ketogenic therapies isn’t new and extends far beyond simply managing weight.
 Thousands of people are quickly discovering the energizing health benefits that keto offers and as a result, ketone metabolism and disease continue to be a highly studied topic.